amymliebs/opti-scheduler/README.md

 ## View the Application
-See the application running on Heroku at http://optischeduler.herokuapp.com/ &ensp; Note, the Twilio API only texts numbers verified with Twilio.
+See the application running on Heroku at http://optischeduler.herokuapp.com/ <br />
+Note, the Twilio API only texts numbers verified with Twilio.

 ## Technologies